storyfeet/wells_meth2/readme.md

 ```

 4. Fill in the rest under the lower lines using the [markdown format](https://daringfireball.net/projects/markdown/syntax)

-If you do this directly on github, then you will need to commit the changes.
-If you do this on the github website, there will be a box below the file to commit them to.
+5. Commit the changes (If you do this on the github website, there will be a box below the file to type a commit messga into.)